 The Silkworm Project is an installation series consisting of machine objects, experimentation and artifacts that explore the possibilities of hybrid bio-machine worlds that can generate self-organizing silk structures.
-The silk machines utilize a closed feedback system between the organic and the artificial, where the biological - in this case the silkworms, and the computational - the electronic and digital systems that provides a spinning environment for the worms, from one fluid eco-system demonstrating automated production that is autonomous in its nature.
+The series explores possibilities of creating automated production machine systems with the intervention of insects.

 The Silkworm Project is supported in part by Art Laboratory Berlin in the production of Machine III: Levitation.
 You can find a video of my presentation on the series along with a panel discussion that was part of the Nonhuman Subjectivities conference held by Art Laboratory Berlin in winter of 2017.
 Click here to see video.

 Research on a new artist book to further contextualize this series has been supported by the Max Planck Institute for the History of Science.
-For more information on the artist book, will be coming out soon.
+The artist book is currently under development.

 Images above are taken by Kapelica Gallery of my solo exhibition